Cleopatra had four children: one with Julius Caesar and three with Mark Antony. After Cleopatra killed herself, what happened to them?

 Caesarion was Cleopatra’s eldest child.
 On top, two statues that probably represent Caesarion.
 Bottom, a relief showing Caesarion (center) with his parents: Julius Caesar (left) and Cleopatra (right).
 The relief is from the Hathor Temple at Dendera, Egypt.
 Cleopatra commissioned it.
 (Photo: Institute for the Study of the Ancient World/CCBY2.0)

-Two years later, in 44 BC, Caesar was killed.
-Cleopatra waited in Rome until his will was read.
+Alas, two years later, in 44 BC, Caesar was killed.
+Ambitious Cleopatra waited in Rome until his will was read.
 She hoped that the powerful Roman had made Caesarion his heir.

 Not much is known of Caesarion’s life in the following years.
 He grew up in the palace of Alexandria, Egypt’s capital.
 He received a Greek education like his ancestors.

-The gamble: Reaching for Rome’s throne
+Cleopatra’s gamble: Reaching for Rome’s throne

 When Caesarion was about 14, his mother and stepfather orchestrated an infamous event in Alexandria.
 They celebrated a Roman triumph there.
 And Antony gave lands that belonged to Rome to Cleopatra and her children.